Fumon/unContentWarn/readme.md

 [![Buy me a coffee!](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mI8stwU4P)

-`Version 0.1.0`
+`Version 0.1.4`

 ## Description
 A simple user-script for the Mastodon Web UI which adds a toggle button to unhide/hides all content warning text by default.

-The script is super rough and currently doesn't do anything but unhide the text which means it'll still show "show more" but the text will be there.
-If there's enough interest, I'll make it a bit more polished.

-If there's a whole lot of interest, I'll mod the mastodon sourcecode and submit a patch to integrate it into the official base preferences.
+If there's interest, I'll mod the mastodon sourcecode and submit a patch so instance owners can include it as a feature.

 Give this repo a star to let me know you want more.